ajank/2021-02-16-mdc-online/index.md

 <h3>Install a spreadsheet program, OpenRefine, R and RStudio</h3>

 <p>
+    Please install a spreadsheet program (such as LibreOffice or Microsoft Excel), OpenRefine, and a recent version of R and RStudio.
     The setup instructions can be found at <a href="https://datacarpentry.org/ecology-workshop/setup-r-workshop.html">
     the workshop overview site</a>.
+If you encounter any problems, you can get help during the troubleshooting session on the day before the workshop.
-Note that we will follow the curriculum of the Data Carpentry Ecology workshops (with R).
+    Note that we will mostly follow the curriculum of the Data Carpentry Ecology workshops (with R).
+There is no need to install SQLite Browser.
 </p>

 {% comment %}